gavintranquilino/gavintranquilino/README.md

-# 😭 Gavin Tranquilino (GuhBean)
+# 🐼 Gavin Tranquilino (GuhBean)

 **`Robotics Craftsman (Developer/Student/Tinkerer)`**

-I'm a mechatronics engineering student with a passion for electronics, mechanical design, and coding.
-I'm on a mission to build my version of the digital world one step at a time.
-From planning and designing to solving real-life problems with code, I create all my coding projects from the ground up.
-With the same level of dedication, I produce video content by ideating, planning, and adding artistic touches for a final product.
-You can explore my online digital portfolio, [e-portfolio][website], where I showcase my diverse range of projects and creations.
-Feel free to dive into my work and join me on this exciting journey of building innovative robots in the future.
+- Mechatronics Engineering student with a passion for:
+    - Electronics
+    - Mechanical design
+    - Programming
+- Building my version of the digital world one step at a time
+- Planning, designing, and solving real-life problems with code
+- Coding projects: Built from the ground up, showcasing attention to detail
+- Online digital portfolio: [my website][website]
+- Invitation: Dive into my work and join me on the exciting journey of building innovative robots in the future.

    <p align="left">
       <a href="https://www.youtube.com/channel/UCnBxk-HBG0jXScCYvieHLDA?sub_confirmation=1">